 Ways We Can Help

-Or maybe you usually go walking with a friend before you start your workday.
+- Maybe you usually go walking with a friend before you start your workday.
 This week seems entirely too busy and stressful to fit in such “frivolities.”
-But you decide that instead of skipping it, you’ll go ahead and walk.
-Afterwards, you notice it was good for you physically, socially, and emotionally and upon sitting down for the work day, you actually feel more able to attack the list of tasks.
+You decide that instead of skipping it, you’ll go ahead and walk.
+Afterwards, you notice it was good for you physically, socially, and emotionally.
+Upon sitting down for the work day, you actually feel able to attack the list of tasks.

-Originating in ancient China, Tai Chi is one of the most effective exercises for the health of mind and body.
+Originating in ancient China, Tai Chi is one of the most effective exercises for the health of mind and body and defense.

-Although an art with a great depth of knowledge and skill, it can be easy to learn and soon delivers its health benefits.
+It’s an art with a great depth of knowledge and skill.
+It’s also easy to learn which delivers its health benefits quickly.

-Chi Kung is a practice of aligning breath, movement, and awareness for exercise, healing, and meditation.
-With roots in Chinese medicine, martial arts, and philosophy, qigong is traditionally viewed as a practice to cultivate and balance qi (chi) or what has been translated as “intrinsic life energy.”
+Qigong is a practice of aligning breath, movement, and awareness for exercise, healing, and meditation.
+With roots in Chinese medicine, martial arts, and philosophy qigong is traditionally viewed as a practice to cultivate and balance qi (chi), or the “intrinsic life energy.”

 Drug Education & Prevention

-Research has shown that adolescents can reap numerous mental health benefits from physical activity especially as it relates to lower levels of depression, and exercise can encourage better self-perception.
-This is very important for teens that have body image issues.
-Other benefits include a healthy weight, prevention of osteoporosis, some forms of cancer and heart disease later in life, and so much more.
-Exercise can also lead to improved academic performance and development of lifelong healthy physical activity habits.
+Research has shown that adolescents can reap numerous mental health benefits from physical activity, especially as it relates to lowering levels of depression.
+Exercise can encourage better self-perception, which is very important for teens that have body image issues.
+Other benefits include:

 Adolescents can be encouraged to exercise by finding activities they enjoy, especially outside of school.
-According to the Department of Health and Human Services, physical education curriculum’s vary widely across the country and are not required beyond eighth grade in some states.
+According to the Department of Health and Human Services, physical education curriculum can vary widely across the country and are not required beyond eighth grade in some states.

-Martial Arts give students a sense of self-esteem that translates into the ability to make wise choices.
+Martial Arts give students a sense of self-esteem that translates into the ability to make healthier choices.